 Did you know that depression is linked to short term memory loss?
 Don’t feel bad if you forget that you made plans with someone yesterday or you can’t remember what time your doctors appointment is.
 Before I was diagnosed with depression I was finding it really hard to remember what I’d done from one day to the next, especially at work.
 I ended up relying on a stupid amount of ‘to-do’ lists which were synced up to my calender and my phone and it all got very overwhelming.
 It’s totally normal to forget things and it doesn’t make you a bad person.

 Eating convenience foods

 Whilst living on Pringles and Pop Tarts isn’t the best advice I can offer you, there’s certainly a bit of wiggle room when it comes to eating the perfect diet when you suffer from depression.
 If like me, you’ve struggled mentally with dieting for most of your life then the will power to resist eating processed foods whilst fighting a depressive episode will be non-existent.
-There is a lot of great information out there on what foods are helpful in terms of brain chemicals and blood sugars, but don’t put too pressure on yourself to eat well all of the time.
+There is a lot of great information out there on what foods are helpful in terms of brain chemicals and blood sugars, but don’t put too much pressure on yourself to eat well all of the time.
 That just comes with a whole other bag of problems that you don’t need, so eat as often as you need to satisfy your hunger and try to incorporate fresh fruit, vegetables, whole grains and healthy fats as much as possible.